What Is the Internet of Things (IoT)?

 How have IoT technologies evolved?

-IoT devices generate over 40 zettabytes of data every year – which is equal to 40 trillion gigabytes.
-Although we can’t really quantify digital data in physical terms, we can say that if all that data were converted into 1990s floppy disks – and they were laid out in a carpet – they would cover over half the earth’s surface.
+In 2019, IoT devices generated about 18 zettabytes of data, and by 2025, the IDC expects that number to more than triple to over 73 zettabytes – which is equal to 73 trillion gigabytes.
+Although we can’t really quantify digital data in physical terms, we can say that if all that data were converted into 1990s floppy disks – and they were laid out end to end – they could go to the moon and back over 5000 times.
 For IoT to evolve, a specific set of technologies had to come together and advance concurrently.
-And in an almost chicken-and-egg fashion, it can be difficult to say which technological development came first in the evolution of IoT.

 - Connectivity: This enormous growth in IoT data volume could only have happened with sufficiently robust Internet and cloud connectivity to send and receive it.
 Currently, many IoT devices are dependent upon a local Wi-Fi network for its capacity to transmit complex and voluminous data.
 But as 5G and other cellular networks improve, a recent article from McKinsey outlines the impact that may have and how it may untether IoT devices from Wi-Fi networks.